 Easily turn off Windows Firewall with netsh or in the PowerShell

-There are still situations where it is necessary to disable the firewall.
-There are supported methods for this, where the service does not need to be stopped or disabled.
-On Windows Server 2008 R2 or later, you can disable the firewall from the console using netsh commands.
+There are still situations where it is necessary to disable the Windows Firewall.
+Windows Powershell supports Firewall disable command, where the service does not need to be stopped or disabled.
+On Windows Server, you can disable the firewall from the console using netsh commands.
 Windows Server 2012 or later also allows the Set-NetFirewallProfile PowerShell cmdlet to run.

 To do this, open Windows PowerShell as an administrator and run the following line:

 Reactivating the Windows Defender Firewall requires -Enable True instead of False at the end.